Writing a résumé specific to environmental work

 - Place all contact information at the top of the page including name, address, telephone, and e-mail address.
 The name should be in bold to stand out so it becomes more memorable than less important information like the address.

-- A good idea for environmental résumé is to include a current title with the name.
+- A good idea for an environmental résumé is to include a current title with the name.
 Rather than writing John Smith; consider John Smith, Biologist Aid; Or John Smith, Environmental Tech I. Titles from recent internships or environmental positions can be used as well.

 The Education Section of a Résumé